LukeShortCloud/rootpages/src/commands/configuration_management.rst

-   init role -r, create a new role with support for Molecule test, "create the test environments, run tests, and then destroy the environment" test -s, run a full test on a specific scenario test --all, run a full test on all of the scenarios in the molecule/ directory create, create the environment destroy, delete the environment converge, create the environment and run all of the tests
+   init role -r, create a new role with support for Molecule test, "create the test environments, run tests, and then destroy the environment" test -s <SCENARIO>, run a full test on a specific scenario test --parallel, run tests in parallel test --destroy never, run tests but do not destroy the environment when done test --all, run a full test on all of the scenarios in the molecule/ directory test -d <DRIVER>, run tests with a different driver create, create the environment destroy, delete the environment converge, create the environment and run all of the tests